Profiscience/knockout-contrib/packages/router/docs/plugins.md

 Routes with array configs will have the plugins ran against each config in that array, not the whole array.

+Check out the [@profiscience/knockout-contrib-router-plugins](../../router.plugins) package for some ready-to-use plugins.

 ---

 [Back](./)